What is Wisconsin e-file?

-- Pay by check or money order — You have to complete and print Form EPV (Electronic Payment Voucher).
-Send this form, along with your payment to the address listed on the form.
+- Pay by check or money order — Complete and print Form EPV (Electronic Payment Voucher).
+Send this form, along with your payment, to the address listed on the form.

 No. There is no time limit.
 However, please keep in mind the Wisconsin Department of Revenue's

 If you cannot complete your tax return in one sitting, save the return in a portable document format (PDF) to your computer or other storage device (disk, CD, flash drive, etc.) by clicking "File" and "Save as".
 Make sure to do this before closing your return.

 If you do not save your tax return to your computer or other storage device, your return will be lost and you will need to start over from the beginning.

-You can correct any mistakes at any time before you submit your tax return.
+You can correct mistakes at any time before you submit your tax return.
 Simply type over or delete any mistakes.